Scam Alert - Fraudulent Phone Calls

 Coffee with a Cop Day

-Catch up with our Chief of Police, Todd Norris, at National Coffee with a Cop day on Wednesday, October 7.
+Catch up with our Chief of Police, Todd Norris, at National Coffee with a Cop day in October.
 Join us at the Back 9 Restaurant at Bella Rosa Golf Course (5830 Bella Rosa Pkwy.) anytime between 6 am to 8 am.
 Bridge the gap between the community and the law and then stay for a delicious breakfast.

 Special Olympics Torch Run